vashishtha16/wchri_shiny_app/README.md

 # wchri_shiny_app
-A shiny based app to access metadata related to WCHRI researchers
+A shiny based app to access metadata related to WCHRI researchers.
+This app facilitates the access to the catalogue developed by University of Alberta Libraries for the studies related to the WCHRI researcher.
+User can easily access the metadata related to the desired study at desired web platform.
+The choices provided by this tool consist of: Clinicaltrials.gov (only for clinical trials), Dataverse and RedCap.